What is property tax?

 Property value is not the same as taxable value

-- The taxable value is a given percentage of this property value.
-For the 2021 income year, the taxable value of primary dwellings is set at 25 percent of the property value and at 90 percent for secondary dwellings.
+• The taxable value is a given percentage of this property value.
+For the 2022 income year, the taxable value for primary dwellings with a sales value of up to NOK 10 million, the taxable value is set to 25 percent and to 70 percent when the sales value is more than 10 million.
+For secondary dwellings the property value is the same as market value.

 The property value is the basis for the calculation of property tax.